For Foreign Medical Graduates and International Students

 All foreign educated students whose native language is not English must take the Test of English as a Foreign Language (TOEFL)

 and reflect a minimum score of 250 on the computer-based test or 100 for the internet-based test.
 Please note that TOEFL scores are only valid for two years from the date the CASPA application is submitted.
-Applicants must meet the TOEFL requirement on the CASPA application at the time of submission to be eligible for consideration.
+Official TOEFL scores must be verified by CASPA by the application deadline.

 Prior to submission, report TOEFL scores on the CASPA application and have an official copy of the TOEFL sent by mail directly to: